-Collection of 9 ragi recipes – ragi is a wonder millet grain and also known as finger millet or red millet.
-These small reddish colored round grains are commonly consumed in the states of maharashtra, Andhra Pradesh and Karnataka in India.
-In marathi these grains are called as ‘Nachni’ and in Hindi language they are known as ‘Mandua’.
+Collection of 9 Ragi Recipes – Ragi is a wonder millet grain and is also known as finger millet or red millet.
+These small reddish colored round grains are commonly consumed in the states of Maharashtra, Andhra Pradesh and Karnataka in India.
+In Marathi language, these grains are called as ‘Nachni’ and in Hindi language they are known as ‘Mandua’.

 Ragi is an ancient grain.
 Ragi or finger millet first originated in south africa and came to India in the hallur district of Karnataka around 2000 BCE.
 Now Karnataka is one of the top producers of ragi.
 In south Karnataka, especially in rural areas, ragi is a staple food.
 Here ragi is usually consumed as ragi balls known as ragi mudde.
-Ragi mudde is also commonly made in Andhra Pradesh. source Wikipedia
+Ragi mudde is also commonly made in Andhra Pradesh – source Wikipedia.

 To make ragi mudde, ragi flour is cooked with some water and then shaped in balls.
 Ragi mudde is served along with any sambar, saaru or any curry or gravy.
 I have not yet shared the recipe of ragi mudde, but I will add in some time.
 Ragi rotti (flatbread) is yet another preparation that is made in northern Karnataka.

-In maharashtra with ragi some well known dishes that are made are – nachni ladoo, nachni bhakri and nachni papad.
+In Maharashtra with ragi some well known dishes that are made are – nachni ladoo, nachni bhakri and nachni papad.
 Ragi porridge (also known as ragi malt) made with milk/water and sugar or jaggery is one of the commonly made dishes that is fed to infants, kids and people recovering from illnesses.

 - Ragi is rich in calcium.
-100 grams of ragi contains approx 350 mg of calcium. women should have a good amount of calcium in the diet as with age and deficiency of calcium, the bones become porous and causes problems.
+100 grams of ragi contains approximate 350 mg of calcium. women should have a good amount of calcium in the diet as with age and deficiency of calcium, the bones become porous and causes problems.
 So its good for women to include ragi in their meals.
 Ragi is also good for growing up kids.

 - Ragi is also rich in proteins.
 Thus extremely good for vegans and vegetarians.